Tough, Tenacious Defense Against Sex Crime Charges

 - Consent defenses: In certain cases, one might have a legal defense to the allegation of lack of consent.
 For example, where a person is incapacitated due to mental disability or incapacitation, or when one is physically helpless, it is an affirmative defense that the defendant was unaware of the facts or conditions responsible for the incapacity.

-Seek Representation from Our Sex Crime Defense Attorneys in Troy
+Seek Representation From Our Sex Crime Defense Attorneys

 If you have been charged with a sex crime or if law enforcement has indicated they would like to talk to you about a sex crime, you need an experienced criminal defense attorney who is well versed in representing people charged with sex crimes.
 Remember: Sometimes the best time to call a criminal defense attorney is before you have been charged with a crime.
 Contact Frost & Kavanaugh as soon as possible.
 We have 50 years of experience representing people facing criminal charges and litigating cases in court.
 We are not afraid to go to trial if necessary to protect you.

 We recognize every case is different.
 At Frost & Kavanaugh, we believe individual attention to each client is one of the keys to our success.
 Our sex crime defense attorneys take the time to get to know our clients and their circumstances.
 We believe this is the only way to truly determine what is the best course of action for a client in a given case.
 Our team looks forward to talking to you about your situation today.